-Learn how the Engine computes the timestamps of the events in its database by combining the time of reception of the packets sent by the Collectors with the individual time information of each event stored inside every packet.
+This article describes how the Nexthink platform computes the timestamps of the events in its data storage layer by combining the time of reception of the packets sent by Collectors with the individual time information of each event stored inside every packet.

-The Collector reacts to events of interest by recording them into memory.
-Later, it sends the collected events to the Engine either periodically or when it has accumulated a sufficient quantity of events.
-To detect activity in the system where it is installed, the Collector employs different techniques, such as intercepting system calls, that allow it to precisely determine the moment at which the event takes place.
+Collector reacts to events of interest by recording them in memory.
+Later, it sends the collected events to the Nexthink data storage layer either periodically or when it has accumulated a sufficient quantity of events.
+To detect activity in the system where it is installed, Collector employs different techniques, such as intercepting system calls, that allow it to precisely determine the moment at which the event takes place.

-This timestamping of the events in the device of the end-user is done according to the time elapsed since the last system boot.
-Therefore, the Collector is using relative time to timestamp events in the machine of the end-user.
-The fact that the time used by the Collector is relative is not important for computing a precise timestamp in the Engine, as you will see below.
+This timestamping of the events on the device of the employee is done according to the time elapsed since the last system boot.
+Therefore, Collector uses the relative time to timestamp events on employees’ devices.
+The fact that the time used by Collector is relative is not important for computing a precise timestamp in the data storage layer.

-Once the Collector has gathered enough events, along with their corresponding timestamps, it builds a network packet and sends it to the Engine.
-Right before sending it, the Collector sets a timestamp in the packet using again the local time relative to the system boot.
-Therefore, in every packet sent by the Collector we have:
+Once Collector has gathered enough events, along with their corresponding timestamps, it builds a network packet and sends it to the data storage layer.
+Right before sending it, Collector sets a timestamp in the packet, again using the local time relative to the system boot.
+Therefore, in every packet Collector sends we have:

 The timestamps of each individual event sent in the packet.